gabriel-jm/lithen-fns/docs/element-ref.md

-# Lithen Tag Functions - ref / ElementRef
+# Lithen Functions - ref / ElementRef

 The `ref` function is used to create an object that holds a reference to an element.
 This function is just a simpler way to intantiate an `ElementRef` object.
 We warn you that it only works with